 Summary: Could an experimental anti-aging cocktail of rapamycin and metformin and other drugs extend life?
-A Chicago physician is treating patients with an untested anti-aging drug regimen.
+New York physician is treating patients with an anti-aging drug regimen.
 This article details which medications the doctor prescribes and why he prescribes them.
+[Note: this article has been updated 11/22/2017 to reflect the fact that Dr. Green’s practice is located in New York state.
+(An earlier version had incorrectly listed the practice as being in Chicago).
+I apologize for the error.]

-A Chicago physician has been treating patients with an experimental anti-aging cocktail of rapamycin and metformin as well as other lifespan-extending drugs in a bid to slow down the aging process.
-Also included in the doctor’s life-extension regimen are a prescription for physical activity and mild calorie restriction.
+Alan Green, MD has been treating patients with an experimental anti-aging cocktail of rapamycin and metformin as well as other lifespan-extending drugs in a bid to slow down the aging process.
+Also included in the doctor’s life-extension regimen are a prescription for physical activity and mild calorie restriction, both ways of combatting the metabolic slow down that occurs with aging.

 The doctor’s anti-aging cocktail is composed of medications available at the local pharmacy, drugs that are already FDA-approved for other uses.
 The physicians cocktail of lifespan-extending drugs includes rapamycin, metformin, statins, aspirin and angiotensin II disruptors.